 Date (month, day, year, time) and Number data must be in proper format for WordFly to import the data.
 Learn more about acceptable number and date data formats for your list data.

-If you cannot find the element you need, you must create it under Tessitura system tables TR_QUERY_ELEMENT.
+If you cannot find the element you need, you must create it in System Tables TR_QUERY_ELEMENT.
+Refer to Tessitura documentation for creating new output set elements.

 - Your output set must return a single row per constituent.
 Your output set cannot include any elements that have a * because these return multiple rows per subscriber which would then create duplicate records in WordFly.
 Review section 4 in this article for more ideas if faced with this situation.